H-1B Visa Extension & Renewal: Process, Processing Time, Fees

 Limitation to Employment-based Green Card Applicants:

-• The 7th-year H-1B extension is exclusively available to those applying for green cards through employment-based categories, not for family-based petitions.
+The 7th-year H-1B extension is exclusively available to individuals applying for green cards through employment-based categories.
+This option is not available to applicants pursuing family-based green card petitions.

 Extension Due to Backlog in Priority Dates:

-• If an H-1B holder has filed an employment-based preference petition but can’t adjust status due to priority date backlogs, they can extend their H-1B visa beyond six years.
+If an H-1B holder has filed an employment-based preference petition but cannot adjust status due to priority date backlogs, they can extend their H-1B visa beyond the six-year limit.
+The extensions are contingent upon the priority date becoming current, and these extensions can continue until the petition reaches adjudication or the priority date becomes available.

 H-1B Renewal Process